3dtof/DemoApplications/Common/baseline/README.md

 	Example application-specific class built on top of Grabber.
 Generally this class and app.cpp should be customized, while other should left untouched.
+        Please do rename the file to properly reflect your custom derived Grabber.

 <h3>CvDisplay - (cvdisplay.h cvdisplay.cpp)</h3>